What is alt text, and why is it important?

 1. Be specific, and succinct

 Describe the content of the image without editorialising.
-Say what you see – and don't make assumptions about race or gender; about what's happening out of shot; about a subject's motivations etc.
+Say what you see – and don't make assumptions about ethnicity or gender; about what's happening out of shot; about a subject's motivations etc.

 One of the best suggestions I’ve heard is to think how you’d briefly describe the image over the phone.